kiranos/test/README.md

 #### Step 1 – API Key

-   * Create a GleSYS API key with IP, DOMAIN and SERVER privilegies. (`Permissions / Allow all on Domain, IP and Server`)
+   * create a GleSYS API key with IP, DOMAIN and SERVER privilegies (`Permissions / Allow all on Domain, IP and Server`)
-   * Use a domain which is maintained on your GleSYS account. (record should not pre-exist)
+   * use a domain which is maintained on your GleSYS account (record should not pre-exist)

 #### Step 2 - Requirements (where you initiate the script)